-Please note that any researcher from an established business, civil society or government body based in the UK will be eligible to be listed as a co-investigator under Transforming Working Lives 2021.
+Please note that any employee from an established business, civil society or government body based in the UK will be eligible to be listed as a co-investigator under the interdisciplinary environmental social science leadership team.

 The ESRC will fund 100% of justified costs, however, the project costs associated with these types of Co-I contributions must not exceed 30% of the overall cost of the grant (at 100% fEC).
 Please note that costs cannot be claimed from government bodies.